matthiasmullie/mullie.eu/_posts/2023-01-30-how-to-prevent-form-spam.md

 # Validate input

 Another alternative, depending on what information your form requests, would be to validate the input.

-This only really works with content that is expected to follow a very strict format, and even then it's easy to end up with validation that is too tight and reject valid input, like users mistakenly adding a space after their input, or your failure to realize that in certain edge cases input may be different after all.
+This only really works with content that is expected to follow a very strict format, though.

 But moving on to an example: let's say I want to know a user's postal code, and I only intend to cater to Belgians.